-In the past two years, it seems as though every time I have opened Instagram I have seen an ad for The Kit NYC, a sustainable and size-inclusive fashion brand known for its bold and colorful printed clothing.
+In the past few years, it seems as though every time I have opened Instagram I have seen an ad for THE KIT NYC, a sustainable and size-inclusive fashion brand known for its bold and colorful printed clothing.
 I liked the company's ethics, liked that they went up to 3XL, and loved seeing such aspects in a riot of color and unique patterns.
-I couldn't help but place an order in hopes of loving it and writing a raving The Kit NYC review.
+I couldn't help but place an order in hopes of loving it and writing a raving THE KIT NYC review.

-The thing is, the clothing I have received from The Kit NYC haven't really warranted a rave.
-Because I love the concept of The Kit so much, I haven't made one, but three purchases of clothing from the brand (and one of the face masks) over the span of a year hoping the previous one was a fluke and I could eventually write a positive The Kit NYC review.
+The thing is, the clothing I have received from THE KIT NYC hasn't really warranted a rave.
+Because I love the concept of THE KIT so much, I haven't made one, but three purchases of clothing from the brand (and one of the face masks) over the span of a year hoping the previous one was a fluke and I could eventually write a positive THE KIT NYC review.

 You may also like: Dressed in Joy Athleisure Review

-With so many sustainable brands offering only sizes up to size 10 or collections in neutral colors, The Kit NYC stands out by offering several of its styles up to size 3XL and every piece in richly colored digital prints that are both joyful and sophisticated.
+With so many sustainable brands offering only sizes up to size 10 or collections in neutral colors, THE KIT stands out by offering several of its styles up to size 3XL and every piece in richly colored digital prints that are both joyful and sophisticated.

 Who is Daniel Vosovic?

 You may recognize Daniel Vosovic’s name as he was the runner-up on Season 2 of ‘Project Runway' and the winner of a season of ‘Project Runway All-Stars'.
 A skilled fashion designer, Vosovic received a BFA in Fashion Design: Women’s Wear from both FIT and Polimoda.
 He also received additional formal and on-the-job training at Gorland/Ittiere in London and through fashion seminars by Li Edelkoort in Florence, Milan, and Paris.